playbeing/dinish/docs/index.md

 CSS, try `font-feature-settings: "onum", "tnum";`.

 The Polish language uses a different style of acute accent called kreska.
-In libreOffice set the document language to Polish to use kreska.
+In libreOffice set the document language to Polish.
+HTML/CSS picks up the kreska when you set the document language to Polish.

 ## As a webfont